kalleshwar555/My-Learnings/README.md

 # MyLearnings
-Primarily created for learnings things by doing
+Primarily created for learning things by doing